Place: The Pharmacy, Scotland Road, Carlisle, England

 Material: Human form dressed in blue shirt and black trousers, noise cancelling headphones, blindfold, white gallery wall, spotlight

-This performance operated through a simplistic economy of gesture and material.
-It was fuelled by a motivation to highlight the problematic notion of inaccessibility.
+Fuelled by a motivation to highlight the problematic notion of inaccessibility, this performance operated through a simplistic economy of gesture and material.
 The venue, an exhibition space which previously functioned as a pharmacy, enabled me to become an allusive component within the space.
 I developed an antagonistic, physical altercation with a white exhibition wall.
 This would deny access to what used to be a doorway and would involve me repeatedly colliding with said wall as if said doorway was still operational.
-A once achievable gesture becomes entirely fruitless.
-Such would call attention to the historic function of the space and, by extension, the inconsistencies presented by its current state.
+A once achievable gesture became entirely fruitless.
+Such would call attention to the historic function of the space and the inconsistencies presented by its current state.

 Photo credit: Max Wilkins